quintagroup/quintagroup.theme.pythonreel/quintagroup/theme/pythonreel/README.txt

 **Configurable left/right column width**

   Python Reel is flexible.
 It is easy to change the page layout by configuring columns width.
 Just go to *Site Setup -> Theming -> Advanced Settings* tab.
 In *Parameter expressions* textarea change the *columnonewidth*, *columntwowidth* parameters.
 Also you need to set the distance between the left/right columns and central content area by defining *columnsmargin* parameter.
 The parameter values are set in percents.
 Together they should allocate 100% including content area.
+By default left/right column has got 23.75%, content area - 49.1667%, columns margin – 1.6667%.

 **Editable footer**